getify/You-Dont-Know-JS/async & performance/apA.md

 anotherAsyncFuncWithCB( 1, 2, sq.errfcb() );
 ```

-You also may want to create a sequence-wrapped version of a utility (see Chapter 3), and *asynquence* provides `ASQ.wrap(..)` for that purpose:
+You also may want to create a sequence-wrapped version of a utility -- compare to "promisory" in Chapter 3 and "thunkory" in Chapter 4 -- and *asynquence* provides `ASQ.wrap(..)` for that purpose:

 ```js
 var coolUtility = ASQ.wrap( someAsyncFuncWithCB );